sasank45/Practice/README.md

 # Practice
-we b programming with Python and JS
+web programming with Python and JS